OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Wifi-Range-Extender.md

     option mtu_fix      1
 ```

-and make sure that the input, output, and forwarding settings are set too `ACCEPT`
+and make sure that the input, output, and forwarding settings are set to `ACCEPT`

 ```
     option input        ACCEPT